DeepGraphLearning/MATH60629A_2025A/homework.md

 - Quize 6, on ZoneCours/Test & Quiz, <!-- **March 31, 2023**.-->

 ## Assignment
-The assignments counts for 20% of your final grade.
+The assignment counts for 20% of your final grade.

-### Assignment expectations
+### Expectations
 - Completely explain your solutions.
 - Correct answers without clear explanations will not receive full credit.
-- It must be completed individually.
+- Must be completed individually.
 Discussion with others is okay, but you must write solutions yourself.
 - All code used to arrive at answers is submitted along with answers.
 - Code will be graded according to style in addition to functionality.

-#### Assignments
+#### Deadline
-- **Assignment 1**: due **February 17, 2023**.
+- The assignment is due **February 17, 2023**.
 Upload the answers (Code and PDF) to your gradescope account.
-Late policy with 30% penalty per day.
+Late submission policy with 10% penalty per day.

 * [Assignment 1: Questions](https://github.com/gfarnadi/gfarnadi.github.io/blob/master/courses/MLW2023/assignments/MATH80629A_W2023_Assignment_1.pdf)